Choose language

 Physical time clock

-Wall-mounted hardware - keypad, badge reader, biometric scanner.
+Wall-mounted hardware such as a keypad or badge reader.
 Pros: tamper-resistant, no employee device needed.
 Cons: capital expense, single point of failure, requires employees to congregate.
 Best for manufacturing, healthcare, fixed-location retail.

-Crews move between sites, hours are billable to specific projects, and overtime regulations vary by state.
+Teams move between locations, hours must be attributed to the right site, and overtime rules vary by state.
 GPS-based time tracking ties hours to projects and verifies on-site presence.
 Without it, the project margin is a guess.

 Healthcare